Torah Portion: Genesis 12:1 through 17:27

 Terah was 205 years old when he died (Gen. 11:32).
 Terah was 70 years old when Abram was born (Gen. 11:26).
 Abram was 75 years old when he departed from Haran (Gen. 12:4).
 Therefore, Terah was actually 145 years old when Abram departed from Haran.

-Adelle points to Jewish sage Rashi’s observation that the wicked are considered dead even before they die.
-Therefore, we must conclude with her that Terah’s “death” was actually of a spiritual nature.
+Pointing to Jewish sage Rashi’s observation that the wicked are considered dead even before they die, Ardelle concludes that Terah’s “death” at this point was spiritual in nature and the demise of his body came later.
 Apparently, he could not bring himself to leave Haran.
 Therefore, Abraham, had to make the painful decision to leave him behind.
 This reminds me of the disciple who asked Yeshua if he could bury his father before becoming a disciple.
 Yeshua answered, “Follow me, and let the dead to bury the dead.”
 (Mat.
-8:21-22) Today, true disciples are finding that to separate themselves from non-biblical practices often results in a painful separation from family members.
+8:21-22) Today, Yeshua’s disciples are finding that to separate themselves from non-biblical practices sometime results in a painful separations.

-Speaking of disciples, apparently Abraham wasted no time in Haran.
+Speaking of disciples, it seems Abraham made some of his own.
 Even though he could not convince his father to join him, it seems he influenced a number of people to not only to believe God; but to accompany him to Canaan:

 And Abram took Sarai his wife, and Lot his brother’s son, and all their substance that they had gathered, and the souls that they had gotten in Haran; and they went forth to go into the land of Canaan…(Gen 12:5)